rockstat/band-services-set/.skeletons/bandservice/README.md

 > Tip for newbie how to work with terminal.
 Display current location `pwd`; up to parent dir `cd ..`; output files and dirs: `ls -lh` or `ls` ; change directory `cd dirname`

-So you result looks should be looks like that:
+So your result should look like that:

 ```
 my_images